SmbatPoghosyan/Posts_App/README.md

 - Delete a post: Make a DELETE request to `/posts/:id` to remove a post.
 - Leave a comment: Make a POST request to `/posts/:id/comments` with the comment content.

+- Create a new user: Make a POST request to `/users` with the user information in the request body
+- Get an information abouth user: Make a GET request to `/users/:id` to retrieve a specific user.
+- Update an user information: Make a PUT request to `/users/:id` with the updated user information.
+- Delete an user: Make a DELETE request to `/users/:id` to remove an user.

 ## Running App

 To run the app type `npm start` in terminal.